esphome/esphome-docs/components/binary_sensor/esp32_touch.rst

 Component/Hub
 -------------

-The ``esp32_touch`` component creates a global hub enabling (capacitive) touch detection on GPIO pins as supported by ESP32, ESP32-S2 or ESP32-S3 processors.
+The ``esp32_touch`` component creates a global hub enabling (capacitive) touch detection on GPIO pins :ref:`supported by ESP32, ESP32-S2 or ESP32-S3 processors <esp32-touch-pad-pins>`.
 With this enabled, :ref:`binary sensors <esp32-touch-binary-sensor>` may then be configured to permit touch detection.

 .. code-block:: yaml